Strong start, good finish… shame about the middle!

 SHANE WILLIAMS

-WALES AND LEGEND
+AND LIONS LEGEND

 It’s that time of year again when everyone is handing out awards.
 So, I thought I’d do the same and give you my top picks of the year in the northern hemisphere.
 Players love to pick up gongs so here are a few names to conjure with and argue over.

-The abiding memory for me in 2021 will be the stoic way in which rugby found a way to carry on – with and without fans.
+The abiding memory for me in 2021 will be the stoic way in which found a way to carry on – with and without fans.

 The damage done by Covid to the game at all levels is still incalculable.
 The finances have been shot to pieces at all levels, but the essential spirit of the game has remained the same.
 The enthusiasm with which all the junior players came back at my village club, Amman United, was wonderful to witness and I’m sure was mirrored around the UK and Ireland.